Year 7 admissions

 Distances are calculated on the basis of a straight-line measurement between the applicant’s home address and a point decided by the school (the front gates).
 The local authority uses a computerised system, which measures all distances in metres.
 Ordnance Survey supply the co-ordinates that are used to plot an applicant’s home address within this system.
 An applicant’s home address will be verified by the local authority as part of the school application process.
 If a parent/carer knowingly provides false information which would affect the success of their application, they may have the offer of a school place withdrawn.

-Children attracting Pupil Premium are those who have been registered for free school meals (not universal infant free school meals) at any point in the 6 years prior to the closing date for test registration (28 June 2019).
+Children attracting Pupil Premium are those who have been registered for free school meals (not universal infant free school meals) at any point in the 6 years prior to the closing date for test registration (26 June 2020).
 The Foundation Office will require evidence of Pupil Premium registration and reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application.
 Parents/carers of children attracting Pupil Premium must have ticked the Pupil Premium box when registering their child for the test.
 Alterations cannot be made after the entrance test has been taken.
-Parents will need to provide evidence of Pupil Premium registration to the Foundation Office by a date in November that will be specified in the entrance test results letter.
+Parents will need to provide evidence of Pupil Premium registration to the Foundation Office by a date in November that will be specified in the entrance test results letter/email.
 Any evidence received after this date will be considered as late and will be considered after the main round of allocations has been made.

 Where parents have shared responsibility for a child, and the child lives with both parents for part of the week, then the main residence will be determined as the address where the child lives the majority of the week.
 Parents may be requested to supply documentary evidence to support the address used.